 Network Interface Use the pull down menu to select a WLAN interface or an Ethernet interface.
-Note: Fields on this page are not modifiable when Ethernet is selected.
+Note: Fields on this page are not modifiable when Ethernet is selected. reless Network Confi guration Network Name Enter the name of the wireless network (SSID).

-Wireless Network Configuration

-Network Name Enter the name of the wireless network (SSID).
 The WiPort connects to this wireless network.
-Network Type Select Infrastructure or Ad-Hoc.

 Channel Configurable only when Network Type is set to Ad-Hoc .
 Select from the pull down menu the radio channel for the Ad Hoc network.
-The default value is 11 .

-Wireless Network Security

-Security As a security measure, enable WEP or WPA on the WiPort.
+The default value is 11 . reless Network Secu urity Security As a security measure, enable WEP or WPA on the WiPort.
 By default, wireless security is disabled on WiPort.

-WEP Options

-Authentication Field is enabled when WEP or WPA is selected as the Security type.
-Select an authentication scheme (Open/None or Shared) from the drop down menu.
-Encryption Field is enabled when WEP or WPA is selected as the Security type.
-Select the encryption type (64 bits or 128 bits for WEP) from the pull down menu.
-64 bits is the default encryption for WEP. Кеу Туре Field is enabled when WEP or WPA is selected as the Security type.
-Select the key type (Hex or Passphrase).
-Key Field is enabled when WEP or WPA is selected as the Security type.
-Enter the Encryption Key in hexadecimal value if Hex is selected as the Key Type.
-Enter key as a string if Passphrase is selected as the Key Type.
-Passphrase input is not the same as ASCII input

-WPA Ontions

-PA Options Authentication Field is enabled when WEP or WPA is selected as the Security type.
-Select Pre-Shared Keys from the drop down menu.
-Encryption Field is enabled when WEP or WPA is selected as the Security type.
-Select the encryption type from the pull down menu.
-TKIP is the default encryption for WPA. Кеу Туре Field is enabled when WEP or WPA is selected as the Security type.
-Select the key type (Hex or Passphrase).
-Key Field is enabled when WEP or WPA is selected as the Security type.
-Enter the Encryption Key in hexadecimal value if Hex is selected as the Kev Type.
-Fnter key as a string if Passphrase is selected as the Key Type.
-Passphrase input is not the same as ASCII input Advanced Settings Data Rate WiPort permits the control of the data transmission rate.
-Click the Auto check box to allow the WiPort to automatically set the data rate (or leave unchecked to manually set the transmission rate).
+EP Options Authentication Select an authentication scheme (Open/None or Shared) from the drop down menu.
+Encryption Select the encryption type (64 bits or 128 bits for WEP) from the pull down menu.
+64 bits is the default encryption for WEF Key Type Select the key type (Hex or Passphrase).
+Key Enter the Encryption Key in hexadecimal value if Hex is selected as the Key Type.
+Enter key as a string if Passphras is selected as the Key Type.
+Passphrase input is not the sam as ASCII input A passphrase of more than 20 characters is recommended for adequate security.
+Spaces and punctuation are permitted.
+PA Options Authentication Select Pre-Shared Keys from the drop down menu.
+Encryption Select the encryption type from the pull down menu.
+TKIP is the default encryption for WPA.
+Key Type Select the key type (Hex or Passphrase).
+Key Enter the Encryption Key in hexadecimal value if Hex is selected as the Key Type.
+Enter key as a string if Passphras is selected as the Key Type.
+Passphrase input is not the same as ASCII input.
+A passphrase of more than 20 characters is recommended.
+Spaces and punctuation characters are permitted. vanced Settings recommended.
+Spaces and punctuation characters are vanced Settings Data Rate recommended.
+Spaces and punctuation characters are permitted.
+WiPort permits the control of the transmission data rate.
+Clic the Auto check box to allow the WiPort to automatically set the data rate (or leave unchecked to manually set the transmission rate).
+The default rate is 11 Mbps . recommended.
+Spaces and punctuation characters are permitted.
+WiPort permits the control of the transmission data rate.
+Clic the Auto check box to allow the WiPort to automatically set the data rate (or leave unchecked to manually set the transmission rate).
 The default rate is 11 Mbps .
-If the Auto check box is selected, choose the data rate from the drop down menu.
-This is the WiPort's maximum data rate.
-If the Auto check box was not selected, select the data rate (in Mbps) from the drop down menu.
-This is the WiPort's fixed rate.
-Note: For WiPort version WP2001000G-02 (WiPort-G), the maximum data rate cannot be selected when the WiPort automatically sets the data rate.
-WiPort-G supports the following additional rates: 18 Mbps, 24 Mbps, 36 Mbps, and 54 Mbps.
+If the Auto check box is selected, choose the maximum data rate from the drop down menu. recommended.
+Spaces and punctuation characters are permitted.
+WiPort permits the control of the transmission data rate.
+Clic the Auto check box to allow the WiPort to automatically set the data rate (or leave unchecked to manually set the transmission rate).
+The default rate is 11 Mbps .
+If the Auto check box is selected, choose the maximum data

 Radio Power Management Power management reduces the overall power consumption of the WiPort unit.
-Selecting Enable increases the response time.
-TX Power Level Note: Available on WiPort version WP2001000G-02 (WiPort-G).
-Select the transmission power level from the drop down menu.
-Higher values span a wider range.
-The default is 18 dBm.
+Selecting Enable increases the response time. wanagement time.